migcasta/migcasta.github.io/_pages/rubik.md

 > My most recent achievement is to solve Rubik's cube blindfolded using Old Pochmann's mehtod.

-I am still practicing and I can consistently solve it 2 out of 3 times.
+I am still practicing blindfolded solves, and I can consistently solve it 2 out of 3 times.
 After you memorize the cube and put the blindfold, it takes more than 500 moves to solve it.
 So it is really easy to mess it up.

 Here is a video of my first blindfolded solve.